Weighted composition semigroups on spaces of continuous functions and their subspaces: Introduction

 In \prettyref{sect:semiflows_cocycles} we recap the notions of a semiflow $\varphi$, a semicocycle $m$ for $\varphi$ and introduce the notion of a co-semiflow $(m,\varphi)$.
 We give equivalent characterisations of their joint continuity depending on the topological properties of $\Omega$, present several examples and generalise the concept of a generator of a semiflow, which was introduced in \cite{berkson1978} for jointly continuous holomorphic semiflows.

-In \prettyref{sect:sg_weighted_comp} we use the concepts and results of the preceding sections to prove one of our main results \prettyref{prop:strongly_mixed_cont}, which generalises \cite[Proposition 2.10, p.~5]{farkas2020} and \cite[Corollary 4.3, p.~20]{kruse_schwenninger2022}, that the weighted composition semigroup $(C_{m,\varphi}(t))_{t\geq 0}$ on a pre-Saks space $(\F,\|\cdot\|,\tau_{\operatorname{co}})$ is $\gamma$-strongly continuous and locally $\gamma$-equicontinuous if the semigroup is locally bounded (w.r.t.~the operator norm) and the co-semiflow $(m,\varphi)$ jointly continuous.
-Then we derive sufficient conditions depending on $(m,\varphi)$ for the local boundedness of the semigroup $(C_{m,\varphi}(t))_{t\geq 0}$ for the pre-Saks spaces mentioned above.
+In \prettyref{sect:sg_weighted_comp} we use the concepts and results of the preceding sections to prove one of our main results \prettyref{prop:strongly_mixed_cont}, which generalises \cite[Proposition 2.10, p.~5]{farkas2020} and \cite[Corollary 4.3, p.~20]{kruse_schwenninger2022}, that the weighted composition semigroup $(C_{m,\varphi}(t))_{t\geq 0}$ on a Saks space $(\F,\|\cdot\|,\tau_{\operatorname{co}})$ is $\gamma$-strongly continuous and locally $\gamma$-equicontinuous if the semigroup is locally bounded (w.r.t.~the operator norm) and the co-semiflow $(m,\varphi)$ is jointly continuous.
+Then we derive sufficient conditions depending on $(m,\varphi)$ for the local boundedness of the semigroup $(C_{m,\varphi}(t))_{t\geq 0}$ for the Saks spaces mentioned above, in particular in the case $\F=\mathscr{H}^{\infty}$ in \prettyref{thm:loc_bound_sg_bDirichlet_series}.

-In \prettyref{sect:generators} we turn to the generator $(A,D(A))$ of locally bounded, $\gamma$-strongly continuous weighted composition semigroups and show in \prettyref{prop:lie_generator} that it coincides with the Lie generator, i.e.~the pointwise generator, if the pre-Saks space $(\F,\|\cdot\|,\tau_{\operatorname{co}})$ is sequentially complete (w.r.t.~the mixed topology $\gamma$) and the co-semiflow $(m,\varphi)$ is jointly continuous.
+In \prettyref{sect:generators} we turn to the generator $(A,D(A))$ of locally bounded, $\gamma$-strongly continuous weighted composition semigroups and show in \prettyref{prop:lie_generator} that it coincides with the Lie generator, i.e.~the pointwise generator, if the Saks space $(\F,\|\cdot\|,\tau_{\operatorname{co}})$ is sequentially complete (w.r.t.~the mixed topology $\gamma$) and the co-semiflow $(m,\varphi)$ is jointly continuous.
 This generalises \cite[Proposition 2.12, p.~6]{farkas2020} and \cite[Proposition 2.4, p.~118]{dorroh1996} where $\F=\mathcal{C}_{b}(\Omega)$ is the space of bounded continuous functions on a completely regular Hausdorff $k$-space resp.~Polish space $\Omega$ and $m$ trivial.
 The connection to $\tau$-bi-continuous semigroups from \prettyref{sect:notions} also allows us to deduce in \prettyref{prop:norm_generator} that on sequentially complete Saks spaces $(\F,\|\cdot\|,\tau_{\operatorname{co}})$ such semigroups are $\|\cdot\|$-strongly continuous if $(\F,\|\cdot\|)$ is reflexive, and to show that the space of $\|\cdot\|$-strong continuity coincides with the $\|\cdot\|$-closure of $D(A)$.
 In \prettyref{thm:mixed_gen_max_dom_diff_everywhere} we turn to the special case that $\Omega\subset\C$ is open, the jointly continuous co-semiflow $(m,\varphi)$ continuously differentiable w.r.t.~$t$ and $\F$ for instance a space of holomorphic functions, which results in the representation

 of the generator, where $G\coloneqq\dt{\varphi}_{0}$ and $g\coloneqq\dt{m}_{0}$ denote the derivatives w.r.t.~$t$ of $\varphi$ and $m$ in $t=0$, respectively.
 In \prettyref{thm:mixed_gen_max_dom_real} we also handle the more complicated case where $\Omega\subset\R$ is open and the space $\F$ need not be a space of continuously differentiable or holomorphic functions, for example $\F=\mathcal{C}_{b}(\Omega)$.